 The row of buttons along the bottom of the device – call, end, back and menu – are temperamental and occasionally don’t respond.

 On the plus side, the BlackBerry has finally joined the app revolution, and users can browse App World to choose from a selection of around 5000 apps, ranging from Facebook to games to office productivity tools.
-Users will apps for video poker and Blackjack online.
+Users will apps for and .
 But only free apps are available to Australians via App World, with RIM unable to say when paid apps will be offered.

 Furthermore, the number of available apps pales in comparison to the 150,000 on the iPhone and the 30,000 on the Android Market.
 Google’s Android mobile platform is emerging as a key player and the number of apps has doubled in the last three months.

 But unlike the iPhone, the Storm2 is capable of true multi-tasking, with users able to hold down the menu key to switch between several open applications.

 The Storm 2 includes a respectable 3.2-megapixel camera with autofocus, a flash and video recording – far better than the iPhone’s camera.
 It also comes with built-in GPS and 2GB of internal memory which can be expanded to up to 32GB using the microSD memory card slot.

 Vodafone is selling the Storm2 for $799 outright or for $0 on a $69 per month contract.
 Three stocks it for $959 outright or at $0 on the $69 cap.